SpiderOak/flow-ldap/doc/usage.md

 ### Directory Management Account (aka DMA)
 Semaphor account that manages the Semaphor integration with LDAP.
 The Semaphor-LDAP server runs this account.
+The DMA for a given domain is created using the `Directory Management Key` obtained in the `Setup LDAP` web process.
+### Directory Management Key (aka DMK)
+The `DMK` is a secret token used to create the `DMA` for your domain.
 ### LDAP Team
-The `LDAP Team` is the Semaphor Team configured in the LDAP setup.
+The `LDAP Team` is the Semaphor Team configured in the `LDAP Setup`.
 It is the team managed by the Directory Management Account running in the Semaphor-LDAP server.
 All accounts under the domain are automatically added to this team.
 ### Admin Accounts
 Semaphor `LDAP Team` admins are considered admins of the domain by the Semaphor-LDAP.
 These accounts are automatically added to the LOG channel.
 ### Prescribed Channels